 Stockport in Morgan County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
-The Stockport Mill (within shouting distance of this marker); Two Riverboat Pilots (about 600 feet away, measured in a direct line); Big Bottom Massacre (approx. 0.9 miles away); Brick Church and Cemetery (approx. 1.6 miles away); Water Power on the Muskingum River (approx. 3.8 miles away); Quaker Meeting House (approx. 5.8 miles away); Maple Grove Farm (approx. 6.6 miles away); Windlass or Crab Winch (approx. 7.2 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Underground Railroad (within shouting distance of this marker); Two Riverboat Pilots (about 700 feet away, measured in a direct line); Big Bottom Massacre (approx. 0.9 miles away); Brick Church and Cemetery (approx. 1.6 miles away); Water Power on the Muskingum River (approx. 3.8 miles away); Quaker Meeting House (approx. 5.7 miles away); Maple Grove Farm (approx. 6.6 miles away); Windlass or Crab Winch (approx. 7.2 miles away).
 Touch for a list and map of all markers in Stockport.

 Credits.
-This page was last revised on May 26, 2017.
-This page originally submitted on January 17, 2015, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 360 times since then and 30 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on January 17, 2015, by Rev. Ronald Irick of West Liberty, Ohio. • Al Wolf was the editor who published this page.
+This page was last revised on January 21, 2020.
+It was originally submitted on March 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 800 times since then and 27 times this year.
+Photos: 1, 2, 3, 4. submitted on March 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.